mithril-security/blindai/docs/index.md

 - Follow our [“Quick tour”](./docs/getting-started/quick-tour.ipynb) tutorial
 - [Tackle](./docs/getting-started/confidential_computing.md) the technologies we use to ensure privacy
-- Discover the differences between [BlindAI and BlindAI Core](./docs/getting-started/blindai_structure.md)
+- Check out how our BlindAI API works [under the hood!](./docs/getting-started/under-the-hood.ipynb)

 ## Getting help
 ________________________________________________________